wiiplaywii/wiiu-hbguide/docs/nand.md

 You can backup whatever you wish, but i recommend selecing all of them (moving joystick to yes).
 This will begin to backup your NAND.
 After it has done backup-ing your nand, you should be able to see the wii u menu again.
 Power off the console and eject the SD Card.

-On your computer, you should see the SD card with a bunch of MLC.part420.bin (example) files.
+On your computer, you should see the SD card with a bunch of MLC.part420.bin (example) files, with some other .bin files.
 Move them all to a safe folder on your Hard Drive called WiiU nand.